kartva/quine-apple/README.md

 ## How
 A good starting point was [this repository of quines](https://github.com/Wonshtrum/quines) which contains good examples of writing C quines.
 I tried to copy as little as possible, and while the method of making a quine is directly taken from this repository, many of the surrounding scripts used for generating data and formatting the quine were written independently.

+## Why
+Made in <24 hours for Purdue University's Catapult hackathon.

 ## Other ideas that were considered but did not make it
 My original idea for this project was to somehow derive Bad Apple from visualizing a compiler's optimization passes on a seemingly-innocuous program.
 I thought of a scheme on coloring cells based on whether an IR node was optimized in a pass or not, but realized that the code that would trigger this would look rather boring or be very hard to construct.
 I then considered coming up with more interesting looking expressions that could still lead to Bad Apple in optimization passes.
 I considered deriving implicit surface formulas for each frame (which I knew from [Matt Keeter's research](https://www.mattkeeter.com/projects/prospero/)) but that proved to be more complicated than doable in the few hours I had (and embedding a bytecode machine to render implicit surfaces is a compiler felt contrived).
 I then switched to thinking about quines and landed on the current idea.